 “The whole battalion is going to be coming in here so we’ll have plenty of reserves to back us up soon,” Casey said.

 I noticed that he’d taken his boots off again.
 The sores on his feet no doubt healing, but taking some time to do so.
 I couldn’t believe the man, after losing two officers under his command within hours of each other, would be so careless again.

 “Has Kilo Company occupied the ridge?”
 I asked, knowing the answer before I asked.
 Suppressing fire would have come down from Kilo’s position above on both the fifty we’d faced and the snipers up ahead if they were up there.

-“Captain Morgan has been delayed,” Casey answered, like that answer answered anything.
+“Captain Carter has been delayed,” Casey answered, like that answer answered anything.

 “I have a plan,” I said, wondering if I was wasting my breath, and also what I could possibly do to stay alive if Casey didn’t act on it.

 “Oh goody, another Junior plan,” the captain replied, his tone one of derision.
 “Does it have another great name?”

 “Half a League,” I answered, thinking about our position and how hemmed in we were by the enemy on all sides, except one.